As a violinist, Skye walks many lines between art music, folk music, contemporary classical music, opera and film music, and solo work.

 Skye has recorded an entirely improvised album, Phasmid, with mixed-media artist Roger Alsop, available on Bandcamp, as well as contributed to several tracks on both violin and viola to the Under Your Bed and Time Prisoner albums from melodic metal band Moran Magal.
 These are available on Bandcamp, Spotify and Soundcloud.
 She also contributed to the first-ever recording of David Diamond’s Symphony No. 6, available on the Naxos label.

 Her recent musical highlights include performing in the opera orchestra at the Dutch National Opera and Ballet for their original production “Operetta Land,” a tour of Croatia, Italy and Switzerland with a young persons’ string orchestra, and a concert in Belgium with Moran Magal.
-Professionally, you can find Skye as a freelance classical violinist in orchestras, as a chamber music coach or youth orchestra assistant, as a recitalist with her colleagues or as an ELDOA & musicians’ mindful movement teacher.
-She recently joined the Neues Kammerorchester Berlin, a newly established chamber orchestra dedicated to showcasing underrepresented composers and working with female conductors to increase their visibility in the industry.
+Professionally, Skye has been active as a freelance classical violinist in orchestras, as a chamber music coach or youth orchestra assistant, as a recitalist with her colleagues or as an ELDOA & musicians’ mindful movement teacher.

-In addition to her musical endeavors, Skye runs her own business as a writer and translator, also under the moniker Notes from the Skye.
+In addition to her musical endeavors, Skye runs her own business as a writer and translator, under the moniker Notes from the Skye.
 Her writing work primarily consists of profiling artistic students, professors or researchers and their projects, and she also writes for fun.

 Skye holds a Master of Music in Classical Violin and a Certificate in Curatorial Practices in Music from ArtEZ University of the Arts, as well as a Performer Diploma and Bachelor of Music from Indiana University Bloomington.